aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/running.rst

        ...:     },
        ...: }

-This dictionary is almost a valid input for the Quantum ESPRESSO plugin, except for an invalid key ``mickeymouse``.
+This dictionary is almost a valid input for the Quantum ESPRESSO plugin, except for an invalid key ``radames``.
 When Quantum ESPRESSO receives an unrecognized key, it will stop.
 By default, the AiiDA plugin will *not* validate your input and simply pass it on to the code.

 We have also introduced a combination of a very high accuracy (``'conv_thr': 1.e-14``) coupled with a very low maximum number of self consistent iterations (``'electron_maxstep': 3``).